amit-c-ai/CSPDesign/README.md

 # Cutting Stock Problem is an NP-hard problem.
-This repository contains the Optimization of CSP using genetic algoritm.
+This repository contains the Optimization of CSP using Genetic Algorithm.
 Created a GUI application in Qt.
 This repository contains the code and executable file.
-Extract the zip file and and run CSPDesign.exe  .
+Extract the zip file(Application.zip) and run CSPDesign.exe  .